freestasgorelik/freestasgorelik/index.md

 The arrest and detention of academic researchers is of great concern to not only friends and family but to the larger academic community.
 We strongly urge a reconsideration of the circumstances surrounding his arrest, and appeal to the authorities for his immediate and unconditional release.

+AUGUST 14 UPDATE (8:40pm EST): We're getting credible social media reports that Stas has been released.
+Still awaiting direct confirmation, but this is tentatively fantastic news.
+We'll update with more information, including about possible ways to help, as soon as we can.

 # Statements in Support

 - Joint statements from the [Association for the Study of Nationalities](https://nationalities.org/news-archive/asn-statement-on-detention-of-stas-gorelik) and the [Association for Slavic, East European, and Eurasian Studies](https://www.aseees.org/advocacy/statement-concerning-detention-stas-gorelik)